 That said, some research into blood DNA has shown a link between genetic changes and blood disorders.

 Specific genes contain information about how cells should grow and divide, and mutations in these genes can send the wrong information to cells.
 This means that they develop abnormally.

 Several risk factors make it more likely that a person will develop MDS.
 That said, having one of these risk factors does not mean that they definitely will develop it.

-The American Cancer Society suggest that risk factors for MDS include:
+The American Cancer Society suggest that

 The differences between each blood disorder that a doctor classifies as MDS will depend on which of the blood cells types it affects and any changes to bone marrow.

 During testing for MDS, a person can expect some or all of the following:

 - questions about medical history, including symptoms, illnesses, injuries, and any current medications

 - a physical examination to check for signs of MDS, such as infection, bruising, or pain